-In order to discharge its responsibilities, the CWG may form temporary or ad hoc task forces.
-The CWG Chair, with CWG approval, shall appoint the chair for each task force for a term of one year or the duration of the task force whichever is less.
+In order to discharge its responsibilities, the CFSG may form temporary or ad hoc task forces.
+The CFSG Chair, with CFSG approval, shall appoint the chair for each task force for a term of one year or the duration of the task force whichever is less.
 Each task force chair may serve in that role for no more than two consecutive one year terms.
-The CWG shall direct these task forces and make assignments as necessary.
+The CFSG shall direct these task forces and make assignments as necessary.

-All task forces are responsible for reporting planned activities/projects and results to the CWG for review.
-All task force actions are subject to CWG review.
+All task forces are responsible for reporting planned activities/projects and results to the CFSG for review.
+All task force actions are subject to CFSG review.

 V. Meetings